 An annual school report which includes details of assessments taken, overall successes in their learning and an area to develop.

-We have created our own Mathematics Calculation Policy which several schools have adopted as their own.
+We have created our own Mathematics Calculation Policy to share the methods, models and representations that the children will use as they progress through Stoneraise School.
 The methods progressively build up to the most formal method for each operation (addition, subtraction, multiplication and division).
-We've also produced a Fraction Calculation Method booklet.
-Please download a copy of our policies by clicking on the images below:
+We have also produced a progression document which includes details on the different models and representations and why they are so useful in building firm foundations for children's mathematics.

 Phonics and Reading